 Thanks in part to social media, being vegan in America has become more acceptable and even “cool” in some circles.
 But more importantly, digital vegan activists have made veganism approachable for many of those who may not have access to the movement otherwise.
 YouTube and Instagram, in particular, seem to be platforms in which vegan content creators can work to normalize the lifestyle, while simultaneously creating a digital social community where vegans can find the support and resources they need to sustain their lifestyle decisions.

-Based on current food industry trends, the U.S. vegan population seems to be on the rise, though the exact increase is difficult to gauge since recent reliable data isn’t available.
+Based on current food industry trends, the U.S. vegan population appears to be on the rise, though the exact increase is difficult to gauge since recent reliable data isn’t available.
 But with major ice cream companies such as Ben & Jerry’s and Dreyer’s now offering dairy free flavors, and a wheat, coconut oil, and potato-protein based veggie burger funded by Bill Gates being served at a Michelin starred restaurant, it’s a safe bet that companies are responding to rising consumer demands for plant-based options.
 In addition to the recent expansion of vegan food products made available by large corporations, there’s also been a notable surge of vegan content online.

 Because there are several approaches to vegan activism, vegan content creators on YouTube employ different textual and rhetorical methods in the production of their work.
 There are generally seven types of vegan content found on YouTube, including cooking, lifestyle, health and fitness, bodybuilding, raw vegan cooking and lifestyle, explicit vegan activism, and informational content from vegan institutional sites such as PETA, Mercy for Animals, and Farm Sanctuary.
 Digital content creators who work within the cooking, lifestyle, and health and fitness categories are noteworthy because they often employ an aesthetic and rhetorical approach seemingly designed to appeal to a youthful, mass audience.
 These YouTubers are predominantly young women who emulate the production and distribution tactics of popular mainstream beauty and lifestyle YouTubers.
 Such vegan content creators seem to mirror non-vegan beauty and lifestyle production and distribution practices in order to access a wide audience (including omnivores), while simultaneously normalizing the vegan lifestyle.
 They use YouTube as a platform to spread their vegan message, and as a tool to advance their careers within vegan-related industries.
 Many of these YouTubers also use Instagram as an extension of their online network.
 As image-driven social media sites, YouTube and Instagram work hand-in-hand to build and foster each YouTuber’s digital communities, while also creating a space in which vegans have support for sustaining their lifestyles.